Distributed iterated elimination of strictly dominated strategies: Iterated strategy elimination

 \section{Iterated strategy elimination}

 In this section we define procedures for iterated elimination of strictly dominated strategies.
-Let us fix a strategic game $\G=(S_1, \dots, S_n, \succ_1, \dots, \succ_n)$ for players $\agents$, an interaction structure $H\subseteq 2^{\agents}\setminus\{\emptyset\}$, and an optimality notion~$\phi$.
+Let us fix a game $\G=(S_1, \dots, S_n, \succ_1, \dots, \succ_n)$ for players $\agents$ and an interaction structure $H\subseteq 2^{\agents}\setminus\{\emptyset\}$.
 In \cref{sec:static-setting}, we look at the outcome reached after all communication permitted by~$H$ has taken place, that is, when within each hyperarc of~$H$ all of its members' preferences have been communicated.
-In \cref{sec:intermediate-states}, we then look at the outcomes obtained in any particular intermediate state of communication.
-We stress that in general there is no relation between the preferences $\succ_i$ and $H$.
+In \cref{sec:intermediate-states}, we then look at the outcomes obtained in any particular state of partial communication.

 The formulations we give here make no direct use of a formal notion of knowledge.
 The connection with a formal epistemic model is made in \cref{sec:epist-found}.
+All iterations of the considered operators start at the initial restriction $(S_1, \dots, S_n)$.